I've been operating a Colorado home school since 1997 with no problems. But the world is changing so fast these days... yes, I worry.

 There are some requirements from the state for homeschooling in Colorado.
-Yet the homeschool laws here are fairly easy to comply with and still maintain our independence.
+So far the homeschool laws here are fairly easy to comply with and still maintain our independence.
 I have not found them to be too intrusive.

-Please keep it that way by following the laws... but not offering anything more to the state than is required.
+Please keep it that way.
+Follow the laws... but don't offer anything more to the state than is required.

 This notice should include the name and age of the student.
 Your place of residence and the number of hours of attendance for each child.
 You must also indicate where your required test results will be submitted. (see testing requirements below)

 As a homeschool mom who likes her independence, I ask you to please NOT give any more information than what is required of us.
 If many people offer more... the school systems will begin to think it is a good idea and try to require more.
 Obey the laws, but offer no more.